josephbeuysmum/Dertisch/README.md

 A **swifty** MVP framework for Swift apps
 ---

+Preamble
+---

+The codebase has been updated recently and the following documentation is somewhat out-of-date.

+===

 **Dertisch** is a lightweight Swift framework built around **dependency injection**.
 Part [**MVVM**](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) and part [**VIPER**](https://www.objc.io/issues/13-architecture/viper/), its hybrid nature makes it strictly neither, but instead an **MVP** framework specifically designed to be **swifty** via the **protocol oriented** nature of Swift by way of its **SWITCHES** analogy.

 `SWITCHES` is a culinary analogical acronym designed to explain `Dertisch`'s hybrid nature.